imagej/imagej.github.io/_pages/plugins/zellige.md

 <br>
 <li type = "square"><strong>Choose a file</strong></li>

-In the top left corner is a selection field that will display when clicked on all opened images in FIJI.
+In the top left corner is a selection field that will display when clicked on all opened images in Fiji.
 You can then select the image that you want to process.

 <!-- ![fileChooser](/media/plugins/zellige/file_chooser.png){:width="100px"} -->
 {% include img